Abdul Baset al-Sarout: Biography

 Arab-speaking media networks like Al Jazeera and Al Araby described him as a "well known icon in the Syrian uprising", as well as by the epithet "Keeper of the Revolution", a wordplay on him being an ex-goalkeeper.
-After the disintegration of the Free Syrian Army, he became a commander in the rebel group Jaysh al-Izza.
+After the decentralization of the Free Syrian Army (FSA), Sarout became a commander in the rebel group Jaysh al-Izza.

 Sarout survived at least three assassination attempts during his time as a rebel commander.
 During one attempt, 50 fighters from his unit, the Bayada Martyrs' Brigade, were killed.
 He was featured in the 2013 war documentary The Return to Homs.

 In 2014, he was among the rebels evacuated from Homs to the rebel-held Idlib Governorate by the Syrian government, following the surrender deal that ended the Siege of Homs.

 In November 2015, Sarout and the Bayada Martyrs' Brigade came into conflict with the Al-Nusra Front.
-The Al-Nusra forces attacked Sarout and his fighters over a claim that Sarout had pledged allegiance to the Islamic State of Iraq and the Levant.
+The Al-Nusra forces attacked Sarout and his fighters over a claim that Sarout had pledged allegiance to the Islamic State of Iraq and the Levant (ISIL).
 Sarout denied the claim, but admitted he had considered joining ISIL, as he started viewing the jihadist group as the only force capable of fighting the Syrian Government.
 He stated that he gave up on joining the group after realizing that it was primarily concerned with setting up a caliphate, rather than fighting the government.
 He added that while he didn't join the militant group, he would also refuse to fight against it.

 On 29 May 2017, Sarout was arrested by Tahrir al-Sham after being accused of participating in an anti-HTS protest in Maarat al-Nu'man.
 He was released on 24 June and charges against him were dropped.